Radial Duality Part I: Foundations: The Radial Function Transformation

 These results with upper and lower semicontinuity reversed do not hold in general.
+For example, see the absolute value function in Figures~\ref{fig:func-p1}, which is continuous and both upper and lower radial but its upper transformation (Figure~\ref{fig:func-u1}) is only upper semicontinuous and its lower transformation (Figure~\ref{fig:func-l1}) is only lower semicontinuous.
 However, whenever $\radTransSup{f}=\radTransInf{f}$, the reversed propositions immediately hold.
-Thus, for strictly upper (lower) radial functions, upper semicontinuity and lower semicontinuity are dual to each other under the upper (lower) transformation.
+Thus, for strictly upper (lower) radial functions, upper semicontinuity and lower semicontinuity are dual to each other.